DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

  - Open Etcher and select from your hard drive .img file that you extracted.
  - Select the SD card you wish to write your image to.
  - Review your selections and click *Flash!* to begin writing data to the SD card.
+ - Wait until the process is finished.
+ - Use **Unmount drive** on linux on **Remove device safely** on Windows, wait until system confirms that you can unplug card reader.
 5. Insert SD card back to ROSbot

+### Troubleshooting

+It may happen that process of flashing SD card will fail, this may prevent ROSbot from booting properly.
+Possible symptoms of faulty flashing process are:
+ - Blank screeen after powering up the ROSbot.
+ - ROSbot begins to boot, but freeze at some moment.
+ - ROSbot is booting into text-only mode.
+ - ROSbot is booting into graphical mode but it is not responding.
+If above signs are observed, it will be necassary to repeat card flasing process.

 ## Connecting to Wi-Fi network